Jiri-Kremser/web/content/post/web-app-kubernetes.md

 ### Generate the project

 We are lazy so we would like to write as little of code as possible.
 Let's scaffold an example Express.js application using [express-generator-typescript-k8s](https://github.com/jkremser/express-generator-typescript-k8s).
-It generates also swagger specs (OpenAPI 3) and contains also swagger ui out of the box.
-It also comes with the preinstalled JavaScript linter, Kubernetes client and TypeScript.
+It generates also the swagger specs (OpenAPI 3) and contains also swagger ui out of the box.
+It also comes with the preinstalled JavaScript linter, Kubernetes client, TypeScript and other goodies.

 Install the generator:
 ```bash